enron-2/money-trees/README.md

 ## Deployment

 Run the setup script [`./setup.sh`](./setup.sh) to deploy the application.
-Fill in the prompts when requested
+Fill in the prompts when requested, for more info read the deployment documentation [here](./apps/deployment/README.md).

 ## Usage